vangelists/llvm-project/lldb/ReverseDebugging.md

 ### Evaluating User Expressions

-As for symbols that are ignored, tracing and single-stepping are suspended before a user expression is evaluated and resumed write after the evaluation finishes.
+As for symbols that are ignored, tracing and single-stepping are suspended before a user expression is evaluated and resumed right after the evaluation finishes.

-In contrast to the avoided symbols, however, the state of the deepest (zeroth) stack frame, along with its assosciated registers and variables, is also restored after the evaluation finishes, in order to undo any modifications during the evaluation.
+In contrast to the avoided symbols, however, the state of the deepest (zeroth) stack frame, along with its associated registers and variables, is also restored after the evaluation finishes, in order to undo any modifications during the evaluation.

 ### Respecting Breakpoints